The cold hard ugly truth about spirituality – 8 truths

 This is because you are becoming more embodied and not just living in your head.
 Sometimes the openings from this perspective can seem overwhelming – the spiritual version of Too Much Information (TMI)!

 The aha moments will come thick and fast as you realize why a certain person has acted a certain way.
-It is nothing to do with their interest, support, or possibly love for you, sad to say.
+Often you will gain clarity around karmic issues.
+You may discover that their behavior has nothing to do with their interest, support, or possibly love for you, sad to say.

 Focusing on our own needs and side-stepping responsibility, we choose to get what we would like out of a situation by not being real.

-A better way is to make the choice to grow and evolve.
+To only way through vibrational expansion and the clearing of karma is to make the choice to grow and evolve.

-This changes our picture of our world all of a sudden.
+This shift changes our personal experience of the world all of a sudden.

 In our relationships, we begin to see the dynamics as they really are and not as we would like them to be.